novalagung/learndevops/en/cicd-serverless-ebook-gitbook-github-pages-actions-calibre.md

 echo 'softwareengineering.novalagung.com' > CNAME
 ```

-Almost forget, also, this `CNAME` file needs to be copied into the `_book` directory since that folder is the one that going to be pushed into `gh-pages` branch.
+Almost forget, also, this `CNAME` file needs to be copied into the `_book` directory since that folder is the one that going to be pushed to the `gh-pages` branch.
 So now let's put a little addition in the workflow file.

 In the `Generating distributable files` block, add the copy statement.